Global Markets Eye U.S. CPI and Fed Outlook as Volatility Linger

 1.1 Bonds Reprice Policy Risk

 In the Treasury market, yields oscillated in narrow ranges as traders recalibrated the probability of future rate cuts.
 The short end of the curve remained anchored by near-term Fed expectations, while longer maturities reflected uncertainty about the inflation trajectory and terminal rate levels.
-Strategists noted that a cooler-than-expected CPI could steepen the yield curve as easing bets strengthen, while an upside surprise might reinforce the Fed’s “higher-for-longer” stance.
+Strategists noted that a cooler-than-expected CPI could steepen the yield curve as easing speculative positions strengthen, while an upside surprise might reinforce the Fed’s “higher-for-longer” stance.

 Corporate credit spreads were stable but showed signs of caution, particularly in high-yield segments sensitive to funding costs.
 Market participants emphasized that fixed-income volatility remains contingent on the CPI’s deviation from consensus expectations, with inflation swaps and breakevens already hinting at a modestly softer print.